Propane is a derivative of two large energy industries - natural gas processing and crude oil refining.

 Appliances and equipment designs are certified by nationally recognized independent testing laboratories.
-Products certified by these organizations are referred to as “listed” products.
-This means it is not necessary for appliances and equipment to be checked by local and provincial or federal safety authorities.
+Products certified by these organizations are referred to as “listed” products, meaning it is not necessary for appliances and equipment to be checked by local and provincial or federal safety authorities.

 A study conducted by the NFPA U.S. Home Heating Fire Patterns and Trends Through 1988 concluded that by a four-to-one margin, the safest way to provide heat is with gas.
 In fact, there are more fires started each year by faulty electrical wiring than from gas-related accidents.
 Data compiled by the Fire Underwriters Association shows that gas rates very low as the cause of accidents in insurance claims.

 The key to the propane gas industry’s outstanding safety record is the system for adopting standards and certifications.
 The industry operates under voluntary, self-imposed rules governing safety.
 Anytime safety needs to be addressed or reexamined, the industry responds quickly and effectively.
 As a result of these efforts, there are very few federal government standards regulating the use of propane gas.